 Occupational pension schemes: trustees' responsibilities

 Occupational pension schemes require the establishment of a trust in order to gain the tax advantages and to ensure that the assets of the pension scheme are kept separate from those of the employer.
 We outline in this factsheet the main responsibilities of occupational pension scheme trustees.
-If your business is in the Welwyn Garden City area we, at Pomroy Associates Limited, are able to advise you on the accounting and audit requirements of your scheme.
+If your business is in the Welwyn Garden City or Stevenage area we, at Pomroy Associates Limited, are able to advise you on the accounting and audit requirements of your scheme.

 Many employers offer their staff an opportunity to save for their retirement through an occupational (or company) pension scheme.

 Those employees who join the scheme need to have confidence that the scheme is being well run.

 The role of pension scheme trustees is very important in ensuring that the scheme is run honestly and efficiently and in the best interests of the members.